Chevron Corporation: Operations

 As of December 31, 2018, Chevron had approximately 48,600 employees (including about 3,600 service station employees).
 Approximately 24,800 employees (including about 3,300 service station employees), or 51 percent, were employed in U.S. operations.

 Chevron's dominant regions of production are North America, which produces 1.2 billion barrels of oil equivalent (BBOE), and Eurasia, which produces 1.4 BBOE.
 Chevron's Eurasian-Pacific operations are concentrated in the United Kingdom, Southeast Asia, Kazakhstan, Australia, Bangladesh, and greater China.
 Chevron additionally operates in South America, the west coast of sub-Saharan Africa (mainly Nigeria and Angola), Egypt, and Iraq; these four regions collectively produce 0.4 BBOE.
 Chevron's largest revenue products are shale and tight, though produces considerable revenue from heavy oil, deepwater offshore drilling, conventional oil, and liquefied natural gas.

-In October 2015, Chevron announced that it is cutting up to 7,000 jobs, or 11 percent of its workforce.
+In October 2015, Chevron announced that it was cutting up to 7,000 jobs, or 11 percent of its workforce.
 Because of the COVID-19 pandemic and 2020 Russia–Saudi Arabia oil price war, Chevron announced reductions of 10–15% of its workforce.

 Upstream

 Chevron's oil and gas exploration and production operations, which in the oil and gas industry are considered as "upstream" operations, are primarily in the US, Australia, Nigeria, Angola, Kazakhstan, and the Gulf of Mexico.
 As of December 31, 2018, the company's upstream business reported worldwide net production of 2.930 million oil-equivalent barrels per day.

 In the United States, the company operates approximately 11,000 oil and natural gas wells in hundreds of fields occupying 4000000 acre across the Permian Basin, located in West Texas and southeastern New Mexico.
 In 2010, Chevron was the fourth-largest producer in the region.
 In February 2011, Chevron celebrated the production of its 5 billionth barrel of Permian Basin oil.
 The Gulf of Mexico is where the company's deepest offshore drilling takes place at Tahiti and Blind Faith.
-The company also explored and drilled in the Marcellus Shale formation under several northeastern US states; these operations were sold to the Pittsburgh-based natural gas firm EQT in 2020.
+The company also explored and drilled in the Marcellus Shale formation under several northeastern US states; these operations were sold to the Pittsburgh-based natural gas firm EQT Corporation in 2020.

+In December 2019, Chevron announced the Anchor Field project, a deepwater high-pressure oil development in the Gulf of Mexico.
+The $5,7 billion project is able to extract 75,000 barrels of crude oil as well as 28 million cubic feet of natural gas per day and started production in August 2024.
+Co-owner of the project is Total E&P USA Inc, a subsidiary of TotalEnergies, with 37.14% working interests.